EU funded project

 The long-term aim is to establish flask sampling and high-frequency in-situ measurements in countries within the regions where observational coverage is largely absent to strengthen the regional identification and quantification of emissions of controlled substances.
 Currently, there is almost no observational coverage of eastern Europe, western, southern and central Asia, all of South America, portions of North America, large parts of Southeast Asia, Australia and New Zealand, and most of Africa.

 The Ozone Secretariat is the pilot project manager.
-A pilot project steering committee will be formed consisting of 5 members, including a representatives of the Ozone Secretariat and the European Commisssion and experts to be nominated by the co-chairs of the Ozone Research Managers (ORM), the Scientific Assessment Panel (SAP) and the Advisory Committee of the Vienna Convention Trust Fund (VCTF) for research and monitoring.
-Through these experts, the following expertise will be brought to bear:
+A pilot project steering committee will be formed consisting of 5 members, including a representatives of the Ozone Secretariat and the European Commisssion and experts with the following expertise:

 - expertise in the field of systematic obervation and research;